Requirements and Configuration

 You must make sure to preserve this directory in case you will need to re-analyze or further analyze the simulation output without re-running the simulations.

-NMsim can call Nonmem using PSN’s execute
+NMsim can call Nonmem using PSN’s execute or through

 similar functionality included in NMsim.
 We will refer to those methods

-by the way they are referred to in the NMsim()
+by the way they are referred to in the NMsim() function

 argument that controls which one is used,

-i.e. method.execute="psn"
+i.e. method.execute="psn" and

-users will
+method.execute="nmsim".
+While PSN users will

-be familiar with what PSN
+be familiar with what PSN’s execute does,

-needs a few words of explanation.
+method.execute="nmsim" needs a few words of explanation.
 It

-, meaning it creates a temporary folder containing
+execute, meaning it creates a temporary folder containing

-necessary files for running Nonmem, then runs nmfe
+necessary files for running Nonmem, then runs nmfe (as

-) and then copies the desired
+specified using path.nonmem) and then copies the desired

 result files back to the location of the input control stream.

-can control the behavior of this function better than
+NMsim can control the behavior of this function better than

-’s execute which enables NMsim to do additional
+it can PSN’s execute which enables NMsim to do additional

-things with method.execute="nmsim"
+things with method.execute="nmsim".

-For simulations, method.execute="psn"
+For simulations, method.execute="psn" does not provide

-.
+advantages over method.execute="nmsim".
 In contrast, there

 are simulation types that will only work with

-.
+method.execute="nmsim".
 You need to tell NMsim where to

-find Nonmem (by setting path.nonmem
+find Nonmem (by setting path.nonmem) for this to work.

-PSN or not for updating initial values
+Choosing method for updating initial values

 NMsim needs to update initial values using the model estimate prior to running a simulation.

-function to do this.
+PSN provides the update_inits function to do this.
 We

 refer to this by how it is enabled in NMsim,